arianhaddadi/FTP-Server/README.md

 # FTP-Server
-This Project is an implementation of an FTP server with various commands using socket api in Python.
+This Project is an implementation of an FTP server with various commands using socket API in Python.